 These are a few gay friendly hotels which I know gay traveller friends of mine have stayed at and highly recommend:

 - Well located near the Royal Palace, the national museum and the riverside.

 - Walking distance to the gay bars and clubs like 2 Colours.

 - Prices start from $35 / £23 a standard double room, with breakfast included.

 WHITE MANSION BOUTIQUE HOTEL Book online

-- A romantic oasis in Phnom Penh, with very large room and a great swimming pool
+- A romantic oasis in Phnom Penh, with very large room and a great swimming pool.

-- Close to all attractions and the best restaurants in town
+- Close to all attractions and the best restaurants in town.

-- Prices start from $149 / £100 for a double room with breakfast included
+- Prices start from $149 / £100 for a double room with breakfast included.

-And for Sebastien, he can channel Idina Menzel and perform “Let It Go” as Elsa from Frozen:
+Well for Stefan, I can dress him up as an innocent, virginal Cambodian Princess.
+As for Sebastien, he can channel Idina Menzel and perform “Let It Go” as Elsa from Frozen: